Everything About KLAT Test 2026

 Who conducts the KLAT test?

-While this is not as widespread and popular as TOPIK, KLAT is also a well-known Korean language test.
-If you want your Korean to be assessed officially, you can take it.
+While this is not as widely known as TOPIK, KLAT is also a well-known Korean language test.
+If you want your Korean proficiency to be assessed officially, you can take the assessment.

 This is one of the official language tests authorized by the government of South Korea.